zcrayman/tut-data/2/README.ftl.md

 This alters the collection name to be *menu* (instead of *MenuItem*), ensures that the field *id* is used as the Mongo document *_id* and that the field *name* is stored as *itemName* and is also indexed.

 None of these annotations are necessary.
-A bare [POJO](http://en.wikipedia.org/wiki/Plain_Old_Java_Object) can be passed to MongoTemplate and it will apply its default behaviour.
-We have chosen to alter that behaviour using these mapping annotations on the persistence entity.
+A bare [POJO](http://en.wikipedia.org/wiki/Plain_Old_Java_Object) can be passed to `MongoTemplate` and it will apply its default behaviour.
+Here you've altered that default behaviour using the mapping annotations on the persistence entity to make your test pass.

 ## Implement a CRUD repository

-MenuItem is now ready to persist.
-We could write an implementation of `MenuItemRepository` using MongoTemplate.
-Many applications do this successfully.
-But Spring Data gives us a better option.
-It can create an implementation of the Repository interface for us at runtime.
+`MenuItem` is now ready to be persisted.
+We could write an implementation of `MenuItemRepository` using `MongoTemplate` but Spring Data gives us a better option: It can create an implementation of the Repository interface for us at runtime.

-To take advantage of this, we first need to update `MenuItemRepository` into something that Spring Data can handle.
+You first need to update `MenuItemRepository` into something that Spring Data can handle.

-Before we do that though, a test!
+Before you do that though, you need a (failing) test again!

 Create a new class at `com.yummynoodlebar.config.MongoConfiguration`, leaving it empty for now.

-Then create a test like so:
+Then create a test that contains the following:

     <@snippet  path="src/test/java/com/yummynoodlebar/persistence/integration/MenuItemRepositoryIntegrationTests.java" prefix="/complete"/>